calavera/chaseonsoftware.com/content/articles/2018/case-types.md

 ### React Conventions

-I write enough React and it's unique enougn that it's worth calling out conventions here as a subsection:
+I write enough React and it's unique enough that it's worth calling out conventions here as a subsection:

 - **Pascal case** is used for component names and file names in React.